 4. Open the Geodatabase object model diagram and locate the WorkspaceFactory abstract class.
 Note that the abstract class supports the IWorkspaceFactory interface.
-This information is valuable because it indicates that AccessWorkspaceFactory also must implement ered two other ways.
-The first is to use the ArcObjects Developer Help system and click the Index tab to search for IWorkspace-Factory.
-Expand the CoClasses that implement the IWorkspaceFactory hyperlink to list the classes that support the interface.
+This information is valuable because it indicates that AccessWorkspaceFactory also must implement

 IWorkspaceFactory.
 It is important to note that this inheritance information can only be derived from the object model diagram itself or from the discussions in the associated chapters in this book.